perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - No key should appear in clear outside of cryptographic devices to ensure secrecy of key
 - Key must be randomly chosen from entire key space to eliminate pattern in which key is chosen
 - Key Encrypting Key (KEK) must be separate from Data Encrypting Key (DEK)
-	- Key used to encrypt keys should not be used to en
+	- Key used to encrypt keys should not be used to encrypt data
+	-